-At this stage in the chemo journey, you probably have a lot of questions.
+At this stage in the chemotherapy (chemo) journey, you probably have a lot of questions.
 How are you going to manage daily chores while in treatment?
 Will you be able to do what you need to for your family?
-How affected by side effects will you be during chemo?
+How affected by chemo side effects will you be during chemo?

 By doing some advance leg work, you can start to set up ways to keep your life going even while you undergo chemotherapy.
 For instance, you can: